TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 Feature Factories deliver "what the customer wants" quickly, and with high-quality code, and few mistakes, to a solid cadence.
 Everyone is jolly, busy and jolly busy.
 Story points get chewed through, and the burn-down burns down to ashes every sprint.

 Nobody important *actually* cares or uses the software you deliver.
 Your revenue dries up.
-Often your software costs more to run and maintain than people are willing to pay for it (remember, Value = Benefits **minus** Costs).
+Often your software costs more to run and maintain than people are willing to pay for it (remember, *Value = Benefits* **minus Costs**).

 Your runway shortens.
 Your company goes bust.
-In the good old days when Quantitative Easing meant there was a sturdy flow of freshly dreamt-up cash into Venture Capitalists pockets, you could always get another job, but I hear tell that its not so easy these days.
+In the good old days when Quantitative Easing meant there was a sturdy flow of freshly dreamt-up cash into Venture Capitalists' pockets, you could always get another job, but I hear tell that it's not so easy these days.

 ## Bad programming